PeterDrake/liber_pythonis/level_v/markdown/empirical_rule.md

-# More About Normal Distributions
+# The Empirical Rule for Normal Distributions

 ## The Family of Normal Curves